Getting Started Integration

 python manage.py runserver

 You should see the Django welcome page at http://127.0.0.1:8000 .
-Your Django project foundation is now ready for Metronic integration!
+Your project is ready for Metronic integration.

 Integrate Core